informalsystems/hermes/guide/src/queries.md

     hermes query <SUBCOMMAND>

 DESCRIPTION:
-    query state from chain
+    Query objects from the chain

 SUBCOMMANDS:
-    client     query information about client(s)
+    client         Query information about clients
-    clients    query clients
+    clients        Query clients
-    connection query information about connection(s)
+    connection     Query information about connections
-    connections query the identifiers of all connections on a chain channel    query information about channel(s)
+    connections    Query the identifiers of all connections on a chain channel        Query information about channels
-    channels   query the identifiers of all channels on a given chain packet     query information about packet(s)
+    channels       Query the identifiers of all channels on a given chain packet         Query information about packets
 ```